Music Changing Lives in LA

 She performs regularly with guitarist Steven Thachuk and the new music group inauthentica.
 Sarah has recorded concerti for the Tempo Space Productions Modulations series, numerous independent film scores, and can also be heard on recordings by rock artists Bright Eyes and A Fine Frenzy.

-Olivia Sanchez was born in Los Angeles and raised in the San Fernando Valley.
+Olivia Pittel was born in Los Angeles and raised in the San Fernando Valley.
 She began her musical training at age 9, studying classical piano and music theory.

 From 2004-07, she worked as a piano and music theory instructor at Piano Play Music Systems…